whytekieran/Neo4J-Project/README.md

 Labels | Used to shown what type of entity a node is representing or what type of relationship an edge is representing Properties | Used to set information about a node or edge

+Although i say that there are four main elements in a Neo4J graph database, some people may say its actually two.
+(Nodes and Edges) This is technically true, what im trying to show in the above table is the _four most important components_ of a Neo4J graph database.
-This section will now discuss Neo4J and the Cypher query in some more depth.
+This section will now discuss Neo4J and the Cypher query language in some more depth.

 #### **_Neo4J_**